Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Emergent AdS /CFT

-\item \emph{Deep bulk} ($\tilde{z}\to\infty$, $\Delta_1\to 0$): the scalar condensate dominates completely, the spin-1 field is suppressed, and the geometry is highly nonclassical and stringy.
-This is the far interior of the chirally broken phase. \end{itemize}

-Frame~2 therefore realises the standard holographic picture: extremely classical near the boundary, transitioning to strongly coupled and nonclassical deep in the interior, with the phase transition occurring at the Planck-scale depth $\tilde{z} = \ell_\mathrm{P}$ rather than on the boundary.
-This is the natural language for conventional AdS/CFT comparisons.
+where $\tilde\alpha = (\tilde\lambda\tilde k\,\Delta_0)^{-1}$ is the AdS radius in Frame~2, set by the spin-0 condensate rather than the spin-1 condensate.
+The hierarchy is now the conventional one.
+The boundary $\tilde{z}\to 0$ has $\Delta_1\gg\Delta_0^2$: the composite fields are massive and well-defined and the geometry is maximally classical.
+The phase transition $\Delta_1=\Delta_0^2$ resides at the \emph{finite} bulk depth $\tilde{z} = \ell_\mathrm{P} = m^{-1}$, where the geometry turns from classical to nonclassical, and the deep bulk $\tilde{z}\to\infty$ ($\Delta_1\to 0$) is the far interior of the chirally broken phase, highly nonclassical and stringy.
+Frame~2 thus realizes the standard holographic picture and is the natural language for conventional AdS/CFT.

-In Frame~2 the scalar condensate $\Delta_0$ plays the standard holographic role of a relevant scalar deformation.
-Near the boundary $\tilde{z}\to 0$ it is negligible ($\Delta_0\to 0$, chiral symmetry unbroken); it grows toward the interior as $\Delta_0\sim\tilde{z}^{-1}$ (from $\tilde{z}^2 = \Delta_0^2/(m^2\Delta_1)$), reaching full strength at the Planck depth $\tilde{z} = \ell_\mathrm{P}$ (chiral symmetry fully broken, massive fermions).
-This is precisely the conventional AdS/CFT dictionary for a relevant operator that sources RG flow away from a UV fixed point into a strongly coupled IR phase, with the bulk field dual to a scalar at the Breitenlöhner-Freedman bound~\cite{BF1982}.
-The two condensates thus have opposite radial profiles in Frame~2: $\Delta_1$ is maximally ordered at the boundary and progressively destroyed toward the Planck depth, while $\Delta_0$ is disordered at the boundary and fully ordered in the deep bulk.
-The deep bulk of AdS --- the domain of quantum gravity, black hole interiors, and the Planck scale --- is dual to the ordinary chirally broken phase of the GN model.
-The quiet theory of massive fermions, far from any phase transition, conceals the full richness of quantum gravity, strings, and emergent supersymmetry in its holographic interior.
+In Frame~2 the scalar condensate $\Delta_0$ plays the standard holographic role of a relevant scalar deformation, which is negligible near the boundary ($\Delta_0\to 0$, chiral symmetry restored), growing toward the interior as $\Delta_0\sim\tilde{z}^{-1}$, and reaching full strength at the Planck depth $\tilde{z} = \ell_\mathrm{P}$ (chiral symmetry fully broken, massive fermions).
+This is precisely the conventional AdS/CFT dictionary for a relevant operator sourcing RG flow from a UV fixed point into a strongly coupled IR phase (the bulk field dual to a scalar at the Breitenlohner-Freedman bound~\cite{BF1982}).